-Hart Primary School's school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
-This will be before the pupil starts school, wherever possible.
+St Peter's Elwick CofE Primary School have effective relationships with the Hartlepool School Nursing Team.
+They, alongside specialist medical professionals, can provide support to school when a pupil has been identified as having a medical condition that will require support in school.
+This support will be arranged before the pupil starts school, wherever possible.
 They may also support staff to implement a child's IHP.

 Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
 They may also provide advice on developing IHPs.
+Ultimately, is the responsibility of the Head of School to write the IHP.
+Although the responsibility may be delegated for writing the IHP, the Head of School must approve it.